vanderberk/comp110/README.md

 This page is created for the OOP course.

 ### Hello World Java Program
 Simple Java program to display a message.
-We use `system.out.println` command.
+We use `system.out.println` method to display a string.

+Alternative print methods:
+- `system.out.print`
+- `system.out.printf`
+- `system.out.println`

 ```markdown